 ThinkUKnow is an evidence-based, pro-technology program that addresses issues such as self-produced content, inappropriate contact, online grooming, image-based abuse, sexual extortion and encourages help seeking behaviour.

 Teacher resources, including the Teacher's Toolkit initiative has been developed to assist teachers in a variety of learning environments including online, remote and in the classroom.

-Resources are aligned with the Australian Curriculum and use up-to-date research and real case studies to illustrate the challenges students may face and how to get help.
+Resources are aligned with the Australian Curriculum and use up-to-date research and real case studies from the Australian Centre to Counter Child Exploitation to illustrate the challenges young people may face and how to get help.